Shivani1796/MonocularVisualOdometry-Using-3Views/README.md

+> **Credit:** *Shivani Baldwa, Raghav Jethliya, under the guidance of Professor Chuang-Jan-Chang from Ming Chi University of Technology, New Taipei City*

 ## Odometry using MOIL LIBRARY genrating 3 View

-We used approach designed in MOIL-Lab ,  “MOIL SDK- MCUT Omnidirectional Imaging Lab” to extricate the fisheye picture into 6 diverse view as: Front, Left, Right, Down, Lower left, Lower right separately.
-By utilizing this technique, we made a direction of 6 view by  the arrangement of fisheye pictures as a source document for odometry.​
+We used approach designed in MOIL-Lab ,  “MOIL SDK- MCUT Omnidirectional Imaging Lab” to extricate the fisheye picture into 6 diverse view as: Front, Left, Right respectively.
+By utilizing this technique, we made a trajectory of 3 view by  the arrangement of fisheye pictures as a source document for odometry.

 It means we use source fisheye images and integrate that with MOIL Library and generate 6-view odometry.

 **Calibration Parameter T265 CAMERA:**